ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-cli.md

 This process can take a minimum of 16 hours, with the maximum time to activation being dictated by the length of the activation queue, which can be weeks.
 You can leave your distributed validator cluster offline until closer to the activation period if you would prefer.
 You can also use this time to improve and harden your monitoring and alerting for the cluster.

 If you have gotten this far through the process, and whether you succeed or fail at running the distributed validator successfully on the testnet, we would like to hear your feedback on the process and where you encountered difficulties.
-Please open issues in either this repo if the problem is deployment related, or the [charon](https://github.com/ObolNetwork/charon) repo if the issue is directly related to the client.
+Please let us know by joining and posting on our [Discord](https://discord.gg/TsXFa8uB2E).
+Also, feel free to add issues to our [GitHub repos](https://github.com/ObolNetwork).

-## Other Actions
+# Other Optional Actions

 The above steps should get you running a distributed validator cluster.
 The following are some extra steps you may want to take either to help Obol with their testing program, or to improve the resilience and performance of your distributed validator cluster.

-### Leader Adds Central Monitoring Token
+## Step 6.
+Leader Adds Central Monitoring Token

-The cluster leader will be provided with a Central Monitoring Token used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
+The cluster leader may be provided with a Central Monitoring Token used to push distributed validator metrics to our central prometheus service to monitor, analyze and improve your cluster's performance.
 The token needs to be added in prometheus/prometheus.yml replacing `$PROM_REMOTE_WRITE_TOKEN`.
 The token will look like:
 `eyJtZXNzYWdlIjoiSldUIFJ1bGVzISIsImlhdCI6MTQ1OTQ0ODExOSwiZXhwIjoxNDU5NDU0NTE5fQ`.

 The cluster leader will be assigned a cluster name to be added in the prometheus/prometheus.yml replacing the `$CLUSTER_NAME`.
 The cluster name will look like: `cluster-123`
 Final prometheus/prometheus.yml would look something like:
 ```